Simplycissmus/nicestory-technical-showcase/docs/architecture/ai-provider-factory.md

 ---

-*The AI Provider Factory serves 15,000+ requests daily, saving €360/month in API costs while providing 99.97% uptime.*
+*The AI Provider Factory demonstrates how solving a real problem (provider API chaos) properly can create reusable infrastructure that outlasts the original project.*